pat-tsai/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
-Using the same dataset, I created a table using conditional count statements, adding criteria to filter outcomes and region, and sum the total number of the respective projects.
+Using the same dataset, I created a table using conditional count statements, adding criteria to filter outcomes, and sum the total number of the respective projects.

 ![ScreenShot](/resources/supplemental/Outcomes_vs_Goals_table.png)

 From the table, I generated a line graph displaying the results.
 Based on the graph, I observed that kickstarters were more likely to be successful if the goal amount was between $1 and $5000, or between $35,000 to $45,000.
-I also observed a 60% failure rate for kickstarters requiring between $25,000 and $30,000, and 100% failure rate for those requiring $45,000 to $49,999.
+I also observed a 80% failure rate for kickstarters requiring between $25,000 and $30,000, and 100% failure rate for those requiring $45,000 to $49,999.
 However, these results may not be entirely accurate since our sample size was very small for these higher-funding kickstarter groups.
 While writing the count formulas, I initially had trouble specifying the values, which was resolved once I added in the missing apostrophes.

 ![ScreenShot](/resources/Outcomes_vs_Goals.png)